-Consolidating your vision so that it becomes reality
+Consolidating your vision to make it reality

 In a world filled with change, it is often not the practical changes we find difficult but rather the emotional and psychological letting go of the way the world used to be and the shifting to a new reality.
+These psychological processes are called transitions and they come in three stages.

-The first is to let go or Separate from the way the world used to be.
-The second is to have the courage to step into the uncertainty of the Threshold phase and become the chrysalis that might one day become a butterfly.
+The first is the need to let go or Separate from the way the world used to be.
+The second is to have the courage to step into the uncertainty of the Threshold phase: to become the chrysalis that might one day turn into a butterfly.
+And the third and final stage is called Consolidation.
+This is where we assemble the different parts of our vision to form a coherent whole.

 Today, for example, we all know how Amazon, Airbnb, and Uber work.
 But once upon a time all three were radical new business models.
 “Buying books online?
 They’ll steal your money!”
 “Staying in a stranger’s house or ordering a taxi from the Internet?
 It won’t be safe!”